Explorations Synopsis Submission (Vol. 14)

 Explorations is an interdisciplinary journal open to all undergraduate students who have conducted research, scholarly, and creative work under faculty mentorship at Texas A&M University.

 The first step to publication in Explorations is the synopsis submission.
 A synopsis for Explorations is essentially an article pitch.
-If invited, you will have the opportunity to submit a full manuscript at a later date.
+If invited, you will have the opportunity to submit a full manuscript by mid-March.

 By the time we finish reading your answers to our free response questions, the Explorations Board should broadly understand the question your research is trying to address, why addressing that question is important, and what YOU SPECIFICALLY are doing to address that question.

-The difference between submitting a CREATIVE WORKS vs. RESEARCH/SCHOLARLY submission is to recognize disciplinary language only.
+The difference between each submission category is to recognize disciplinary language only.
 Each submission option asks 6 nearly identical questions, rephrased slightly to be meaningful within the context of a given field.
 All submissions must be rooted in research and conducted under a faculty member at Texas A&M University.